 4 Potential Cinderella Teams That Could Destroy March Madness Brackets

-Part of what makes the NCAA Tournament so special is it gives lower-seeded teams a chance to knock off the big dogs and go on a Cinderella run.
+Part of what makes the NCAA Tournament so special is how unpredictable it is.

 Which Cinderella teams could make some noise this season?

 Using our nERD metric and numbers from both KenPom and BartTorvik -- as well as college basketball odds from FanDuel Sportsbook -- let's take a look at four teams who could wreak havoc on this year's tournament. (nERD indicates expected point differential over an average opponent on a neutral floor.)

 Florida Atlantic is used to winning -- they went 31-3 this year -- and they have the tools to make some noise in this season's big dance.

 Our model is really high on the 9th-seeded Owls, ranking them 20th in the country.
 KenPom and BartTorvik aren't quite as bullish but still view FAU pretty favorably, slotting the Owls 26th and 30th, respectively.